-In our previous post we concluded that an afterlife is very unlikely.
+In our previous post, we concluded that an afterlife is very unlikely.
 In this case, is death good or bad for us?
 Vincent Barry, professor emeritus at Bakersfield College, carefully considered this question in his 2007 textbook, Philosophical Thinking About Death and Dying.
 I reconstruct his discussion in what follows.

 Is Death Bad? – One of Barry’s main concerns is whether death is or is not bad for us.
 As he notes, the argument that death is not bad derives from Epicurus’ aphorism: “When I am, death is not; and when death is, I am not.”
-Epicurus taught that fear in general, and fear of the gods and death in particular, was evil.
+Epicurus taught that fear in general, and fear of the gods and death, in particular, was evil.
 Consequently, using reason to rid ourselves of these fears was a primary goal of his speculative thinking.
-A basic assumptions of his thought was a materialistic psychology in which mind was composed of atoms, and death the dispersal of those atoms.
-Thus death is not then bad for us since something can be bad only if we are affected by it; but we have no sensation after death and thus being dead cannot be bad for us.
+A basic assumption of his thought was a materialistic psychology in which mind was composed of atoms, and death the dispersal of those atoms.
+Thus death is not then bad for us since something can be bad only if we are affected by it, but we have no sensation after death and thus being dead cannot be bad for us.
 Note that this does not imply that the process or the prospect of dying cannot be bad for us—they can—nor does Epicurus deny that we might prefer life to death.
 His argument is that being dead is not bad for the one who has died.

 Epicurus’ argument relies on two separate assumptions—the experience requirement and the existence requirement.[i]The experience requirement can be summarized thus:

 - A harm to someone is something that is bad for them.

 - For something to be bad for someone, it must be experienced by them.

 - Death is a state of no experience.